hydroserver2/hydroserver/docs/api/data-management-api.md

 POST requests require the user to be authenticated and will create a new resource owned by the authenticated user.

 You may use either basic authentication or API access tokens to authenticate requests to the Data Management API.
-See the account API documentation for additional instructions on how to use both of these authentication methods.
+See the [Account Management API documentation](/api/account-management-api.md) for additional instructions on how to use both of these authentication methods.

 There are endpoints available for you to set your site and/or datastreams to private as well as add secondary owners to your site.
 For example,